DineshK-18/codsoft/README.md

-These are the projects i have done during my virtual internship at Codsoft.
+These are the projects i have done during my virtual internship at Codsoft..